evhub/bbopt/README.md

 BlackBoxOptimizer.**remember**(_info_)

 Update the current run's `"memo"` field with the given _info_ dictionary.
-Useful for saving information about a run that shouldn't actually impact optimization but that you would like to have access to later (using **get_optimal_run**, for example).
+Useful for saving information about a run that shouldn't actually impact optimization but that you would like to have access to later (using **get_best_run**, for example).

 #### `plot_convergence`